Lachtan9K/spselit-javascript/06-Decisions.md

 Here we are using `else if` condition which is basically `else` block which contains new `if` statement.

+Order of statements matter!
+When condition is evaluated to `true` no other block will be checked.

 Note: Daisy chaining is powerful but with many blocks it can get hard to read and maintain.
 I would recommend not using it for more then 5 blocks.

 Note: It is good practice to always include `else` block for daisy chaining so we have certainty that execution just did not fall through.
 In example above we are using the `else` block for catching case when we can't buy fireworks.